cornerstonejs/cornerstoneTools/docs/latest/third-party-addons/modules.md

 | onRegisterCallback (name) | Optional | This function is called when the module is registered to the `cornerstoneTools` `store`.
 It is used to perform any global initialization the modules requires.
 The `name` the module was given upon registration is passed to the callback. |
 | enabledElementCallback (enabledElement) | Optional | This function is called once for each `enabledElement` upon registering the module, and again any time a new `enabledElement` is added to the `cornerstoneTools` instance.
 The `enabledElement` is passed to the callback.|

 Most modules will have getters and setters, unless they only contain primitives (e.g. the modules state is only comprised of `boolean` toggles).

-### Creating a 3rd party module

 Here is a simple toy example of a module with state, setters and getters:

 ```js
 // helloWorldModule.js